 By challenging children to look for and discover all of the shapes that make up our world, it encourages children to realize the importance of math in our daily lives.

-I handed out the “Shape Hunt” kindergarten worksheet and a clipboard to everyone.
+I printed the “Shape Hunt” math kindergarten worksheets and a clipboard to everyone.
 A link to a FREE copy of our Shape Hunt sheet is included below.

 There is not a lot of planning involved in this math activity.
 Since you are looking for shapes in the real world, you simply have to start walking.
 You will need the following: